A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: On the solution of the bilevel electricity market problem with the personalized pricing scheme

 In general, bilevel optimization problems are very difficult to solve.
 They have been extensively studied in the framework of \ac{mpec}.
 We refer to \cite{luo1996mathematical} for a full investigation of \ac{mpec}s.
 The simplest case of a bilevel optimization problem is when both the upper and lower level problems are linear.
 Even in this simplest case, \cite{hansen1992new} has shown that the problem is strongly NP-hard.
 Some classes of bilevel optimization problems can be reformulated as \ac{mip} problems and solved by commercial software packages \cite{fortuny1981representation}.
 This approach has been extensively used to solve electricity market optimization problems as a state-of-the-art approach \cite{li2018participation}, \cite{wang2017strategic}.

 An aggregator can have up to several thousands of prosumers under its contract.
 To implement an \ac{rtbm} with 5-minute time intervals, the optimal solution of the problem \eqref{prob0} should be found as fast as possible.
 The increase in the number of the optimization variables, as a result of the growth in the number of the prosumers, leads to an unacceptable computation time in real-time applications for combinatorial optimization problems such as \ac{mip} problems.
-In the following section, we introduce a convex equivalent for the problem \eqref{prob0}.